A Permutation-Equivariant Neural Network Architecture For Auction Design: Introduction

 It is now well-known that when bidders come from the same population that the optimal auction itself is anonymous.
 Similarly, if items are \emph{a priori indistinguishable} (e.g. different colors of the same car --- individuals certainly value a red vs.~blue car differently, but there is nothing objectively more/less valuable about a red vs.~blue car), the optimal auction is itself item-symmetric.
-So in such settings, our approach will still approach the true optimum (but with better generalization, and in a way which retains this structure, see Contributions below).
-Even without these conditions, the optimal auction is often symmetric anyway: for example, ``bundling together'' (the auction which allows bidders to pay a fixed price for all items, or receive nothing) is item-symmetric, and is often optimal even when the items are a priori distinguishable. \\
+In such settings, our approach will approach the true optimum in a way which retains this structure (see Contributions below).
+Even without these conditions, the optimal auction is often symmetric anyway: for example, ``bundling together'' (the auction which allows bidders to pay a fixed price for all items, or receive nothing) is item-symmetric, and is often optimal even when the items are a priori distinguishable.

 Beyond their frequent optimality, such auctions are desirable objects of study \emph{even when they are suboptimal}.
-For example, seminal work of Hartline and Roughgarden which pioneered the study of ``simple vs.~optimal auctions'' analyzes the approximation guarantees achievable by anonymous auctions~\citep{HartlineR09}, and exciting recent work continues to improve these guarantees~\citep{AlaeiHNPY15,JinLQ19,JinLTX19,JinLQTX19}.
-Similarly, Daskalakis and Weinberg develop algorithms for item-symmetric instances~\citep{daskalakis2012symmetries}, and exciting recent work show how to leverage item-symmetric to achieve near-optimal auctions in completely general settings~\citep{kothari2019approximation}.
+For example, seminal work of Hartline and Roughgarden which pioneered the study of ``simple vs.~optimal auctions'' analyzes the approximation guarantees achievable by anonymous auctions~\cite{HartlineR09}, and exciting recent work continues to improve these guarantees~\cite{AlaeiHNPY15,JinLTX19,JinLQTX19}.
+Similarly, \citet{daskalakis2012symmetries} develop algorithms for item-symmetric instances, and exciting recent work show how to leverage item-symmetric to achieve near-optimal auctions in completely general settings~\cite{KothariMSSW19}.
 To summarize: symmetric auctions are known to be optimal in many settings of interest (even those which are not themselves symmetric).
 Even in settings where they are not optimal, they are known to yield near-optimal auctions.
-And even when they are only approximately optimal, seminal work has identified them as important objects of study owing to their simplicity.\footnote{In modern discussion of auctions, they are also desirable due to fairness considerations.} While applying existing feed-forward architectures as RegretNet to symmetric auctions is possible, we show in~\autoref{sec:NN_arch} that RegretNet struggles to find symmetric auctions, \emph{even when the optimum is symmetric}.
-To be clear, the architecture's performance is indeed quite close to optimal, but the resulting auction is not ``close to symmetric''.
-This paper proposes an architecture that outputs a symmetric auction symmetry by design.
+And even when they are only approximately optimal, seminal work has identified them as important objects of study owing to their simplicity.
+In modern discussion of auctions, they are also desirable due to fairness considerations.